 Once this has been achieved, kids can move on to the next stage of learning the functions of these different parts.

-** To find prepared microscope slides and the equipment to correctly perform microscope experiments check out Amazon below.
+** Find prepared microscope slides and equipment to correctly perform microscope experiments check out Amazon below.

 The Aven 26700-300 ZipScope USB Digital Microscope is an easy to use microscope that allows you to view high resolution images and videos for a variety of fields of study.